 In September 2015, the Wisconsin Lottery asked the Wisconsin Department of Justice to review the December 29, 2007 Wisconsin's Megabucks drawing to determine if any illegal activity may have occurred in Wisconsin.
 The Wisconsin Lottery made this request because an individual previously employed by MUSL had access to Wisconsin's random number generators (RNGs) and was convicted of fraud in Iowa.
 Suspected fraud related to this individual was also being investigated in Colorado, Kansas, and Oklahoma.
 The Wisconsin Department of Justice's investigation resulted in two individuals pleading guilty to fraud related charges.
-The plea agreement includes restitution to the Wisconsin Lottery.
-Sentencing will take place in September 2017.
+One individual was convicted of a felony, Computer Crime as Party to a Crime.
+On August 28, 2017, this individual's sentence was withheld and the individual was placed on probation for one year.
+That probation period can be served in Texas.
+As conditions of the probation, this individual is required to serve six months of confinement and make restitution to the Wisconsin Lottery.
+The confinement time may be served on electronic monitoring.
+This sentence is concurrent to this individual's sentence in Iowa.
+Another individual pled guilty to two felony charges, one of which was Computer Crime and the other was Theft-False Representation >\$10,000.
+On September 15, 2017, this individual was sentenced to 4 years of initial confinement and 5 years of extended supervision.
+Additionally, this individual was ordered to pay restitution to the Wisconsin Lottery.
+This individual is serving his sentence concurrently with an Iowa conviction in a prison in Polk County, Iowa.